 If you would like help with this topic, visit The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
 A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.

 - Turnover: The number one reason some leaves is their boss.
 What is the total turnover for their team this year?
 And how many have voluntarily turned vs. involuntary?
 Are you losing A players due to poor sales manager?
 Lack of great coaching and development is the number one reason sales managers lose A players.

 - Ramp to Productivity (measured from offer letter to hitting ramped productivity levels): How long does it take for the sale rep to hit the ramp quota?
 Do you know your ramp to productivity or ramp failure rate?
 Longer than average for the new sales people in the company?
 You should be hiring now for 2013 (use your ramp to productivity & sales cycle length to determine when to hire).
-You can’t wait to ‘see’ if the Sales Manager will make it.
-2103 is too important.
+You can’t wait to ‘see’ if the Sales Manager (SM) will make it.
 If your SM can’t ramp new hires, it is a direct indicator of poor future performance.

 - Sales Team Quota Disparity: Have many people on the team made quota?
 Is one guy saving the day?
 This is a tell-tale sign of a root problem.
 Disparity equates to long term success.

 - Historical Quota Performance: The history of making quota is critical.
 One or two quarter misses might not mean much.
 Especially with factors out of a SM’s control.
 Inconsistency though can lead to deep root problems.